Kernicterus Causes

 Trouble Feeding After Birth

-Newborn babies with feeding problems may not be able to effectively remove waste from their bodies.
+Newborn babies with feeding problems may not be able to remove waste from their bodies effectively.
+Bilirubin is removed from the body via stool.
 This, in turn, can lead to a buildup of bilirubin in the blood, leading to jaundice and, eventually, kernicterus.

 If you have questions about kernicterus causes, connect with one of our labor and delivery registered nurses.